torvalds/linux/Documentation/dev-tools/kmemleak.rst

 The main drawback is the reduced performance of memory allocation and freeing.
-To avoid other penalties, the memory scanning is only performed when the /sys/kernel/debug/kmemleak file is read.
-Anyway, this tool is intended for debugging purposes where the performance might not be the most important requirement.
+To avoid other penalties, the memory scanning is only performed when the /sys/kernel/de/kmemleak file is read.
+Anyway, this tool is intended for deging purposes where the performance might not be the most important requirement.

 To keep the algorithm simple, kmemleak scans for values pointing to any